-You can help prevent the spread of hitchhiking pests to New Zealand
+You can help prevent the spread of hitchhiking pests to New Zealand containing permethrin to kill insects and use baited traps for vermin.
+Also traps could be used for crawling insects such as ants.

 Prior to leaving your last port check your vessel for pests (insects and other animals).
 Pay attention to decks, holds, and galleys or other areas where food is found, as well as warm areas such as near engine rooms.
 Also check wooden structures and packing for insect damage by wood-borers or termites.